SUNET/simone/README.md

 `SIMONE_BASE_URI`
 :  The base URI of SimOne used to reference the SimOne server in the Atom Feed.
 Default value is `http://localhost:8080`

+## Directories

+### Logfiles

+All logfiles are stored under `/opt/jboss/wildfly/standalone/log`

+### Database

+All database files are stored under `/var/simone/db`

+### Dropin

+dropin is a special directory that is monitored by SimOne.
+When a new file is discovered extensions are notified and may handle the file in any way they want.
+The dropin directory is located at `/var/simone/dropin`

 ## Debug

 ### Remote debug the application